Murray River rainbow, or Fluviatilis comes from one of Australias largest drainage basins, the Murray-Darling River Basin.

 They are also strong, disease resistant fish, as a result of having to survive in a natural pond.
 To the best of our knowledge.
 Ausyfish Pty.
 Ltd. is the only commercial facility producing Praecox in earth ponds.

-These Parkinsoni rainbows are the orange colour form.
+Parkinsoni rainbows produced at Ausyfish are the orange colour form.
 A number of colours are in the hobby.
 The main colours are orange and yellow.
-Although the colours are considered by some to be completely separate forms, it is possible for any of the colour forms to have some of the other colours in each batch.
+Although the colours are considered by some to be completely separate forms, however, when breeding these fish, it is possible for any of the colour forms to have some of the other colours in each batch.

-As the fish age the colour gradually moves over the body of the fish, starting from the tail.
-Young fish don't have any colour.
+Very young fish don't display full colour, but as the fish age the colour gradually moves over the body of the fish, starting from the tail.
 The fins develop colour first.
 The large fish shown in these pictures are only one year old.
 Over the next few months the colour will cover most of the body of the fish.